mschuchard/jenkins-devops-libs/docs/FaaS.md

 faas.build(
   bin:      '/usr/bin/faas-cli', // optional executable path for faas-cli
   filter:   'filter_string', // optional wildcard to match with function names in yaml file (default is unused)
-  no_cache: false, // optional do not use docker's build cache
+  noCache: false, // optional do not use docker's build cache
   parallel: '1', // optional build in parallel to depth specified
   regex:    'regexp_string', // optional regex to match with function names in yaml file (default is unused)
   squash:   false, // optional use docker's squash flag for smaller images